kudobuilder/kudo/keps/0019-kudo-upgrade.md

 - Updates/Upgrades of operators and operator versions itself
 - Versioning of KUDO itself
+- Multi-Tenancy, i.e. running multiple KUDO installations on the same cluster

+### Current State

+At the moment, KUDO does not provide any migration capabilities and needs a clean installation to use a new version.

 ## Proposal

 ### KUDO Prerequisites
 Expected update frequency: Low
-Versioned: No Version, but closely tied to KUDO manager
+Versioned: No, but closely tied to KUDO manager

 The KUDO manager has a set of prerequisites that need to be present for the manager to run successfully.
 They are the least likely to change, but probably the most specific.
 If we make changes here, we need to implement custom